 - mapping: a JSON object containing a list of rules. - rules: a property in the mapping that contains the list of rules. - rule: a JSON object containing local and remote properties to define the rule.
 There is no explicit rule property. - local: a JSON object containing information on what local attributes will be mapped.
-The mapping engine processes this using the context (defined below) and the result is a representation of the user from keystones perspective. - <user>: the local user that will be mapped to the federated user. - < group>: (optional) the local groups the federated user will be placed in. - - projects>: (optional) the local projects mapped to the federated user. - remote: a JSON object containing information on what remote attributes will be mapped. - <match>: a JSON object that tells the mapping engine what federated attribute to make available for substitution in the local object.
+The mapping engine processes this using the context (defined below) and the result is a representation of the user from keystones perspective. - <user>: the local user that will be mapped to the federated user. - < group>: (optional) the local groups the federated user will be placed in. - - projects>: (optional) the local projects mapped to the federated user. - <domain>: (optional) the local domain mapped to the federated user, projects, and groups.
+Projects and groups can also override this default domain by defining a domain of their own.
+Moreover, if no domain is defined in this configuration, the attribute mapping schema will use the identity provider OpenStack domain. - remote: a JSON object containing information on what remote attributes will be mapped. - <match>: a JSON object that tells the mapping engine what federated attribute to make available for substitution in the local object.
 There can be one or more of these objects in the remote list. - <condition>: a JSON object containing conditions that allow a rule.
-There can be zero or more of these objects in the remote list. - direct mapping: the mapping engine keeps track of each match and makes them available to the local rule for substitution. - assertion: data provided to keystone by the IdP to assert facts (name, groups, etc) about the authenticating user.
-This is an XML document when using the SAML2 protocol.
+There can be zero or more of these objects in the remote list. - direct mapping: the mapping engine keeps track of each match and makes them available to the local rule for substitution.

-• mapping context: the data, represented as key-value pairs, that is used by the mapping engine to turn the local object into a representation of the user from keystones perspective.
+- assertion: data provided to keystone by the IdP to assert facts (name, groups, etc) about the authenticating user.
+This is an XML document when using the SAML2 protocol. - mapping context: the data, represented as key-value pairs, that is used by the mapping engine to turn the local object into a representation of the user from keystones perspective.
 The mapping context contains the environment of the keystone process and any direct mapping values calculated when processing the remote list.